craine-io/safetypin-cloud/docs/authentication/database-next-steps.md

 4. **Security Implementation**: Sensitive data encryption, password hashing, and audit logging have been implemented to meet HIPAA compliance requirements.

-5. **Migration Framework**: A migration system has been created to manage database schema changes with version control and rollback capabilities.
+5. **Development Environment**: Docker containerization has been set up for the entire stack (PostgreSQL, backend, frontend) with both development and production configurations.

 ## Remaining Tasks